haydenjameslee/unity-reference-checker/README.md

 3. Add the `[IgnoreRefChecker]` attribute in front of any members that you wish to keep unassigned

-4. In Unity, go to `Window -> RefChecker` to run commands and configure settings
+4. In Unity, go to `Window -> UnityRefChecker` to run commands and configure settings

 ## Commands